-Since the tender age of 21, Nick and I have been talking about going travelling.
-Correction: Nick has been talking about going travelling.
+Since the tender age of 21, we’d been talking about going travelling.
+Correction: Nick had been talking about going travelling.
 I used to practically wince at the idea, feeling my stomach tie itself in knots in fear at the very mention.
 Should I quit my job to go travelling, or would I be making the biggest mistake of my life?
 I had no idea.

 Giving up one dream for another

-Don’t get me wrong, I have always shared Nicks enthusiasm for travel.
-Anyone who knows me will know that I practically live for island life, and spend the majority of the year planning our traditional two week break somewhere far-flung.
-And some of my favorite things in the world are palm fringed beaches, the warmth of the sun on my face and anything that smells of coconuts.
+Don’t get me wrong, I have always had a passion for travel and exotic places.
+Anyone who knows me will know that I practically live for island life and spend the majority of the year planning a two week break somewhere far-flung.
+Some of my favorite things in the world are palm fringed beaches, feeling the warmth of the sun on my face and basically anything that smells like coconut.

-In my wildest dreams I’d imagine myself living somewhere tropical, but in reality I am no risk taker, and find it very hard to get out of my comfort zone.
+In my wildest dreams I’d imagine myself living somewhere tropical, but in reality I find it quite hard to get out of my comfort zone.
 So when we talked about the idea, I struggled to envision myself ever really taking that kind of leap.

 When Nick has a desire for something, he will stop at nothing until he reaches that goal.
-He takes calculated risks in order to achieve a better quality of life for us.
-He doesn’t conform to society and enjoys living a more alternative life.
+He takes calculated risks in order to achieve a better quality of life.
 For him, travelling represented excitement, adventure and freedom.
 But for me it represented fear.
 Fear of the unknown, being away from my loved ones, fear that it might not work out.
 And ultimately the fear of leaving my job.

 Should I quit my job to go travelling?

-Nick on the other hand has always embraced his own freedom – he is his own boss.
-Being self-employed has enabled him to enjoy a balanced and free lifestyle.
+Nick on the other hand has always embraced his own freedom.
+Being self-employed has enabled him to enjoy a more balanced and free lifestyle.
 He can work from pretty much any location, so long as he has WiFi and a Mac.
-There was nothing stopping him from working anywhere in the world, so naturally it was easier for him to give up being stuck at home in front of his computer in Essex.
+There was nothing stopping him working anywhere in the world, so naturally it was easier for him to give up being stuck at home in front of his computer in Essex.

-I would find any excuse as to why it ‘wasn’t the right time’ but although he never put me under any pressure, Nicks aspiration was bubbling under the surface.
-It all came to a head in 2016.
-We were finally secure in our own home, but at the same time, found ourselves at a bit of a crossroads.
+I would find any excuse as to why it ‘wasn’t the right time’ but although he never put me under any pressure, Nicks aspiration was bubbling under the surface, and in 2016 we found ourselves at a bit of a crossroads.

 What does our current future look like?

 Yes, I was super happy in my career but that came at a price.
-The jewellery and fashion business is incredibly fast-paced, and living and working in London isn’t easy.
-Outside of work I was mostly drained of time and energy, and felt absent from our relationship together.
+The jewellery and fashion world is fast-paced and living and working in London isn’t always easy.
+Outside of work I was often drained of time and energy.
 Although it was hard for me to admit, my lifestyle was taking its toll.

-This didn’t mean that we were unhappy together.
-Quite the contrary, we are both very accepting and supportive of one another’s differences.
-But as someone self-employed and managing his own time, Nick was watching me burn out, whilst suppressing his own desire.
-We were both aware that something needed to change.
-Our conversations increasingly turned towards travel.
+As someone self-employed managing his own time, Nick was watching me burn out, whilst suppressing his own desire.
+We were both aware that something needed to change, and our conversations increasingly turned towards travel.

 But how would I cope staying behind, knowing he was exploring this beautiful planet without me?
 I knew in my heart I would regret that decision.
 In order for me to break away too, I had to change my mindset.
 I had never felt so torn.

 I started to imagine what our future looked like without travel.
 At the age of 30, you can take a good guess.
-In society we are conditioned into thinking that at our age you should be married, have the house, the kids, the career, the car.
-Many of our closest friends were doing just that and they were very happy.
-Travel seemed self-indulgent at this time in our lives.
+These days we are conditioned into thinking that at our age we should be married, have the house, the kids, the career, the car.
+Travel seemed almost self-indulgent at this time in our lives.

-However, zooming out and imaging what our future held without this adventure made me realise I wasn’t actually ready to give up my freedom just yet.
-I guess we could stay in our comfort zone and spend our money on a lavish wedding, or a lifetime paying off the mortgage, but did I want to wake up in 30 years time regretting a missed opportunity?
+However, zooming out and imaging what the future held without this adventure made me realise I wasn’t actually ready to give up my freedom just yet.
+Did I want to wake up in years to come regretting a missed opportunity?
 Perhaps it wasn’t such a crazy idea after all.

-We were still young enough to take some risks, physically able, and of course we had one another.
+We were still young enough to take the plunge, and still physically able.
 We also had an added bonus – the security of our own home.
 This is by far one of the biggest advantages of travelling in your 30’s.
-If I had to give up my beloved job, at least I had an asset, something to show for all the years of hard graft.
+If I had to give up my beloved job, at least I had an asset which gave me a sense of security/

 Not one person who’d taken a career break regretted their decision.
 Everyone and everything was telling me how amazing it would be, how we wouldn’t regret doing it, how we’d have the time of our lives.
 But how would this sabbatical affect my future, and was this completely irresponsible?